nvivanco/Image_analysis/README.md

 ### Custom Time Range Override

-If you need to analyze only a specific time window for a given trench (e.g., excluding frames where a cell was lost or the trench clogged), you can pass the **`--time-range-dict`** as a JSON string.
+If you need to analyze only a specific time window, for a given trench (e.g., excluding frames where a cell was lost or the trench clogged), or only a specific set of experiment directories, you can pass the **`--time-range-dict`** as a JSON string.

-Any trench **omitted** from this dictionary will still be processed automatically using the full time range.
+Only experiment directories in this dictionary will be processed.
+Any trench **omitted** from this dictionary will not be processed.
 You can also set the `end` frame to `null` to use a custom `start` frame while still defaulting the `end` to the size of the TIFF file.

 #### `--time-range-dict` Format